maltaisn/recurpickerlib/README.md

 See [changelog](CHANGELOG.md) for detailed release notes.

 ## Credits
-- Thanks to [David Vavra](https://github.com/davidvavra) and his translators for translating to 10 languages.
+- [David Vavra](https://github.com/davidvavra) and his translators for translating to 10 languages.
-- Thanks to [bezysoftware](https://github.com/bezysoftware) for translating to 5 languages.
+- [bezysoftware](https://github.com/bezysoftware) for translating to 5 languages.
-- Thanks to [afmbsr](https://github.com/afmbsr) for translating to Arabic.
+- [afmbsr](https://github.com/afmbsr) for translating to Arabic.
+- [Сергей В.](https://crowdin.com/profile/serhii_ka) for translating to Ukrainian.

 ## Translations
 The library is available in 19 languages.
 If you make a translation please send a pull request!